ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 Monitoring and Tuning
 ----------------------

-ROS2 controller interface has a ``ControllerUpdateStats`` structure which can be used to monitor the controller update rate and the missed update cycles.
+ros2_control ``controller_interface`` has a ``ControllerUpdateStats`` structure which can be used to monitor the controller update rate and the missed update cycles.
 The data is published to the ``/diagnostics`` topic.
 This can be used to fine tune the controller update rate.